-- ► Have the young people work in small groups and list the ways to be a herald and a servant of the Gospel using examples of people whom they know, have read or heard about, or who are described in the text. - ▶ Then have small groups complete the My Faith Choice activity.
+- After a period of quiet time for reflection, invite volunteers to elaborate on the meaning of herald and servant in their own words. - ▶ Have the young people work in small groups and list the ways to be a herald and a servant of the Gospel using examples of people whom they know, have read or heard about, or who are described in the text. - Invite each group to share its lists with the class, naming specific ways they see the people on their lists being heralds or servants. - ▶ Have the young people return to their groups and complete the My Faith Choice activity.
+Have each group share the one way they will work together to put one of their ideas into action